5amCurfew/xtkt/README.md

 $ xtkt config.json 2>&1 | jq .
 ```

-Note that `xtkt` can easily be used in a bash script to iterate over a template `config.json` file to create many data extractions.
+`xtkt` can be used in a bash script to iterate over a template `config.json` file to create many data extractions.
 For example
 ```bash
 #!/bin/bash